-When granted, California punitive damages are in addition to amounts awarded as compensatory damages.
+When granted, punitive damages are awarded in addition to compensatory damages.

 To help you better understand how to get punitive damages in a California personal injury case, our California personal injury and accident lawyers discuss, below:

 - 1. When is a plaintiff awarded punitive damages in California?

 - 2. What is “malice, oppression or fraud”?

 - 3. What is “clear and convincing” evidence?

 - 4. What is the process for seeking punitive damages?

 - 6. Is there a cap on punitive damages in California?

 California Civil Code 3294 allows a trial court jury to award punitive damages in a personal injury case.
 The plaintiff must prove by clear and convincing evidence that the defendant’s conduct amounted to malice, oppression, or fraud.

 Punitive damages are not intended to compensate a plaintiff for his or her losses.
 Rather they serve to:

 - Punish people and companies (“wrongdoers”) who engage in particularly bad behavior, and

 - Serve as an example to discourage both the defendant(s) and others from behaving similarly in the future.

 California Civil Code 3294(c) defines “malice,” “oppression” and “fraud” as follows:

 - Conduct which is intended by the defendant to cause injury to the plaintiff, or

-- Despicable conduct that is carried on by the defendant with a willful and conscious disregard of the rights or safety of others.
+- Despicable conduct carried on by the defendant with a willful and conscious disregard of the rights or safety of others.